 As project initiator on behalf of the BMEL, the BLE manages, technically and in terms of organization, numerous national and international projects in the fields of food, agriculture and consumer protection.

 It also acts as provider of management services to the BMEL and authorities within the scope of business of the BMEL.

-The BLE was established with effect from 1 January 1995 by merging the former Federal Agency for Agricultural Market Organization (BALM) and the former Federal Office of Food and Forestry (BEF), and is subject to legal and technical supervision by the Federal Ministry of Food, Agriculture and Consumer Protection.
+The BLE was established with effect from 1 January 1995 by merging the former Federal Agency for Agricultural Market Organization (BALM) and the former Federal Office of Food and Forestry (BEF).

 The President, as the head of the BLE, manages BLE operations and represents the BLE externally.

-The Administrative Council advises the Federal Office in connection with its specific tasks.
-It brings forward proposals to the Federal Ministry where matters relating to these specific BLE tasks are concerned.
-In all issues of principle, especially the nomination of the president and the vice president, or in case of amendments to the statutes, the Administrative Council shall be consulted by the BMELV.
-In addition, the Council decides on the establishment of advisory boards whose activities it coordinates.
-The advisory boards directly advise the BLE’s administrative organs in matters relating to each of their specific fields.
-The Administrative Council consists of representatives from the industry, state and federal administrations and consumer groups.
+The Administrative Council is composed of representatives from the industry, state and federal administrations, and consumer groups.
+It advises the Federal Office in connection with its specific tasks.
+It brings forward proposals to the BMEL where matters relating to the BLE’s specific tasks are concerned.
+In all issues of principle the Administrative Council is consulted by the BMEL, and especially for the nomination of the president and the vice president, or in case of amendments to the statutes.

 Headquarters, Branches and Offices

 The BLE is based in Bonn-Mehlem and operates branches and offices across Germany.
-BLE branches are located in Hamburg, Munich and Weimar whereas offices responsible for issues related to quality control are based in Bremerhaven, Frankfurt/Main (airport, wholesale market) and Hamburg (harbour, wholesale market).
+BLE branches and relocated units are located in Hamburg, Munich and Weimar.
+Offices responsible for issues related to quality control are based in Bremerhaven, Frankfurt/Main (airport, wholesale market), Hamburg (harbour, wholesale market) and Cologne.